tillbiskup/evedata/docs/architecture.rst

     * Attributes of the EveMetadata base class

       Given that there will probably be a special EveData subclass for the PosCountTimer dataset from eveH5 files that has only very few metadata, many of the current metadata present in the EveMetadata class would need to be moved down.

+    * Information on the individual devices

+      Is there somewhere (*e.g.* in the SCML file) more information on the individual devices, such as the exact type and manufacturer for commercial devices?
+This might be relevant in terms of traceability of changes in the setup.
+If so, what kind of information is available and how to map this?

+    * Options for individual devices

+      There seem to be many options for devices that can be set from within the measurement program/SCML file.
+What kind of options are there, and how to map them in a class hierarchy?
+The information probably comes from the SCML file.
+Shall this be separated in the ``evefile`` subpackage and go to an ``scml`` module?
+Latest in the ``dataset`` subpackage, the metadata should be mapped to the devices.

 dataset subpackage